Merge PDF Documents using .NET PDF Library

 stream2.Dispose();

-//Creates a PDF stream for merging
+//Creates a PDF document.

 PdfDocument document = new PdfDocument();